 Trouble Symptom Probable Cause In this state, the CBA-2 STATUS LED will be flashing ON and OFF.
-The number of flashes indicates the cause of the SHUTDOWN.
-The CBA-2 STATUS LED flashes four times.
-An object is activating the anti-pull-back lever in the transport.
-Defective lower harness and cell assembly.
-Defective logic board.
-The CBA-2 STATUS LED flashes five times.
-1. The bill stacker is full.
-2. The bill stacker is jammed in the OFF-HOME position.
-3. The bill stacker HOME switch is out of adjustment.
-4. Defective bill stacker home switch.
-5. Defective logic board.
-The CBA-2 STATUS LED flashes seven times.
-Motor speed could not be adjusted.
-Incorrect belt tension.
-Defective motor.
-Defective logic board.
-The bill acceptor rejects a large number of valid bills.
+The number of flashes indicates the cause of the SHUTDOWN. (cont'd) The CBA-2 STATUS LED flashes four times An object is activating the anti-pull-back lever in the transport Defective lower harness and cell assembly Defective lower harness and cell assembly Defective logic board The CBA-2 STATUS LED flashes five times The bill stacker is full.
+The bill stacker is jammed in the OFF-HOME position.
+The bill stacker HOME switch is out of adjustment.
+Defective bill stacker home switch Defective logic board The CBA-2 STATUS LED flashes seven times.
+Motor speed could not be adjusted Incorrect belt tension Defective motor Defective logic board The bill acceptor rejects a large number of valid bills.
 The CBA-2 STATUS LED will flash one or more times to indicate the cause of the rejection.
 The CBA-2 STATUS LED flashes once after rejecting the bill.
-Defective V1 cell in the transport.
-Defective logic board.
-The CBA-2 STATUS LED flashes twice after rejecting the bill.
-Defective lower harness and cell assembly.
-Defective logic board.
+Defective V 1 cell in the transport Defective logic board The CBA-2 STATUS LED flashes twice after rejecting the bill.
+Defective lower harness and cell assembly Defective logic board